pojntfx/assignments/README.md

 # cs-rvwg
-Monorepo for all the things in informatics at my school.
+Monorepo for all the things for cs class at my school.
 Mostly random assignments.